ybdesire/SyncFile/README.md

 SyncFile is developed for file sync across all platforms.
-Currently, the API development is in progress.
+Currently, the main API development is completed.

 ----------